ImAbdollahzadeh/True-open-free-Type/README.md

 </p>

 The bright red pixels (at leftmost) and glowing blue pixels at rightmost sides, now, after yuv filtering, are gone away.

+# Acceleration
+## SIMD optimization
+I belive that we learned a lot of concepts up until now and we are now able to design and render a face-type on screen while subpixeled and smoothed.
+That is great but not optimized.
+It makes our font rasterizer engine very busy and we have to work around theconcept of acceleration.
+When performance boost is demanded in graphic engines, there are **two** pricples that should be addressed.
+First, native C code optimization prior to any assembly usage, and second, using assembly and x86-SSE or x86-AVX assembly to speed up things.

+What I mainly consider here to be covered are:
+1. Changing each pixel representation from 24 bits per pixel (bpp) to 32 bpp.
+2. Aligning every face-type buffer on 16 byte boundaries.

+With the former, one can easily render, mask, and iterate through pixels in DWORD or QWORD pointers and with the latter, using XMM pointers are available in highly optimized way.
+Not to mention that we need an extra 16 bytes at the end of each line (for the sake of safety during XMM iteration).
+As such our 9 x 19 pixel buffer would be ended up to (9 x 19 x 4) + 16 = 988 byte instead of our former 9 x 19 x 3 = 513 bytes.